jameswilson/ckeditor_image2/README.md

 2. Filtered HTML text format

-    The Filtered HTML text format provided by Drupal 7's standard installation profile is configured to "Convert line breaks into HTML" by default.
-This interferes with the Enhanced Image2 plugin's HTML template that adds line breaks around the <figcaption> tag resulting in extra whitespace above and below the caption text because the linebreaks are converted to <br> tags:
+    The Filtered HTML text format provided by Drupal 7's standard installation profile comes pre-configured with an option enabled to "Convert line breaks into HTML".
+This interferes with the Enhanced Image2 plugin's HTML template that adds line breaks around the `<figcaption>` tag resulting in extra whitespace above and below the caption text because the linebreaks are converted to <br> tags:

         <figure>
           <img>